 Water crisis and animal feed

-It is imperative that meat companies look at the agricultural supply chain because feed is a really big piece of the bitter cake called the 'water crisis'.
+It is imperative that meat companies look at the agricultural supply chain because feed is a really big piece of the bitter pie called the "water crisis".

 Sure, there are timid signs of progress, but change isn't fast enough.
 Improvements are needed in the assessment of water risk, only 9 of the 38 companies considered in this sector have implemented a reduction in water use.